 - Care in community settings such as home and school within Waterloo Region and surrounding area.

-- Individual and/or family counselling, family mediation, spiritual guidance, and coaching focused focus on the needs and challenges of the youth and their family.
+- Individual and/or family counselling, family mediation, spiritual guidance, and coaching that focuses on the needs and challenges of the youth and their family.

 - Assistance for both youth and parents/guardians in accessing various community services and supports.

 The Day Treatment program is for youth who need structured support to overcome the challenges of addiction and substance abuse, but who don’t need (or are not ready to consider) more intensive support offered in a residential program.
 Once they’ve completed this program, youth are invited to participate in Ray of Hope’s Community-Based Treatment Program for continued support.
 Participants: